 According to eValueServe, between 2010 and 2015, the global KPO industry will grow at an annual rate of 24% and contribute 17 billion USD to the global economy.
 From 5.95 billion USD and 135,000 professionals in 2010, India will generate revenue of about 10 billion USD and hire 205,000 professionals by 2015.
 Here is a chart depicting the growth of the KPO industry in India from 2006 onwards.

-Even through India faces competition from countries in Eastern Europe and Asia Pacific, the Indian market is expected to grow 20% annually and retain its dominant position.
+Even though India faces competition from countries in Eastern Europe and the Asia Pacific, the Indian market is expected to grow 20% annually and retain its dominant position.

 According to ASSOCHAM estimate, the KPO industry will grow at 24% to 27% annually which is higher than the average of 15% to 17% of the last couple of years.
-Countries like Poland, Hungary, China, Russia and Philippines are strong emerging competitors.
+Countries like Poland, Hungary, China, Russia, and the Philippines are strong emerging competitors.

 In the revenue side, ASSOCHAM estimates that the Indian KPO market increased from 5.7 billion USD in 2010 to 10 billion USD in 2012 and paralleled with the estimated growth rate, the revenue will surpass 14 billion USD by 2015.